reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-2-config.md

 ```

 The `CustomHttpRequestInterceptor` implements the `HttpRequestInterceptor` interface provided by Apache HttpClient.
-This interceptor is designed to intercept outgoing HTTP requests before they are sent to the server.
+This interceptor intercepts outgoing HTTP requests before they are sent to the server.
 In the `process()` method the interceptor modifies the request object by adding custom headers.
 In this specific implementation,
 it sets `x-request-id` header to a randomly generated UUID string.
 We commonly use such header to uniquely identify each request, which can be helpful for tracking and debugging purposes.
 Then it sets `x-api-key header` to a predefined secret key.
 This header would be used for authentication or authorization purposes, allowing the server to verify the identity of the client making the request.

 Overall, this interceptor enhances outgoing HTTP requests by adding custom headers, which can serve various purposes such as request identification, security, or API key authentication.